Lancaster City F.C.: History

-After Fell left the club in late 2023, experienced non-league manager Chris Wilcock took over the reins; however after a year at the helm, he in turn was replaced in April 2025, this time by Kendal Town manager Jimmy Marshall.
+After Fell left the club in late 2023, experienced non-league manager Chris Wilcock took over the reins; however, after a year at the helm, he in turn was replaced in April 2025, this time by Kendal Town manager Jimmy Marshall.
+Marshall guided the club away from the relegation zone, before leading them to a top six finish in 2025-26, just one point and one position off a play-offs place, as well as to victory in the Lancashire FA Challenge Trophy with victory over Padiham at Leyland.